hbc/HBC_master/training/index.md

 	This 2-day workshop will introduce participants to the command-line interface, compute clusters, and basic methods to get started with RNA-Seq data analysis.

 * **September 8th and 9th: *Introduction to R***

 	This 2-day hands-on workshop will introduce participants to using R and RStudio.
 After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

+#### For HMS (quad) and HNDC researchers only

+* **September 29th and 30th: *Introduction to R***

+	This 2-day hands-on workshop will introduce participants to using R and RStudio.
+After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.